nasa/content-guide/_pages/introduction/how-to-use-this-guide.md

 The NASA Content Guide is designed to help NASA web content writers create information that’s easy to understand, find, and access.

 Sometimes government websites talk _at_ readers rather than _to_ or _with_ them, which may convey an unfriendly or distant tone.
 Or the website is written in "governmentese," leaving a reader frustrated or not knowing where they can find more information.
-Or have you ever wondered, "Do I capitalize that word?," or "How do I write in the active voice?," or similar questions?
-Then this guide is for you.
+As a web writer, perhaps you have wondered, "Do I capitalize that word?," or "How do I write in the active voice?," or similar questions?
+This guide takes these things into account and also reference other styleguides and best practices for you to explore.

 Using the this guide can help content designers to write in a consistent manner so that although different topics are discussed and probably written by different authors, NASA's external websites will appear seamless to your readers.